 Along with a good muscle building nutrition plan, a well-structured and properly-outlined workout program is crucial for achieving any worthwhile muscle building goals.
 And of course, actually following the program and remaining consistent with your training is also very important to get good results.

 A workout program to build muscle should be aimed at strength gain and progressive overload, which is best accomplished by a weight lifting routine.
+But bodyweight training can also work well.

 A weight training plan must be designed properly to address all the relevant elements to create the right impact on the muscle for strength and growth.

-There are many variables that are part of weight training that that all play their specific role in the muscle building process.
+There are many variables that are part of weight training that all play their specific role in the muscle building process.
 And keep in mind also that weight lifting is not used for building bigger muscles only.
-It can also be used to maintain muscle, burn calories, improve health, improve fitness and increase muscle density without increase in muscle size.
+It can also be used to maintain muscle, burn calories, improve health, improve fitness and increase muscle density without an increase in muscle size.

-Therefore, any workout program that you are using to build muscle mass should show you all the various things you need to do, when and how to perform them correctly to progressively gain strength and build bigger muscle through a number of workout sessions until you transform your body to the point of muscularity where you want it.
+Therefore, any workout program that you are using to build muscle mass should show you all the various things you need to do, when and how to perform them correctly to progressively gain strength and build bigger muscle through a number of workout sessions until you transform your body to the level of muscularity you want it.

 Follow Your Workout Program To Build Muscle From Start To Finish

 Your workout plan will be your blueprint for starting and progressing towards a muscular physique.
-It should consist of all the necessary instructions that will play their specific role in making something happen that should, overtime, give you the quantity of muscle mass you are after.
+It should consist of all the necessary instructions that will play their specific role in making something happen that should, over time, give you the quantity of muscle mass you are after.

 Everything that you do in your workout program should contribute to the muscle building process in some way such as: targeting specific muscle groups, breaking muscles down, and allowing time for muscle recovery and repair.